microsoft/TaskWeaver/website/docs/quickstart.md

 ## OpenAI Configuration
 Before running TaskWeaver, you need to provide your OpenAI API key and other necessary information.
-You can do this by editing the `taskweaver_config.json` file.
+You can do this by creating a `taskweaver_config.json` file in your project directory.
+A template file `taskweaver_config.json.example` is provided - copy it to `taskweaver_config.json` and fill in your credentials.

 If you are using Azure OpenAI, you need to set the following parameters in the `taskweaver_config.json` file:
 ### Azure OpenAI
 ```json